Skip naar de inhoud

 The evening of the brain hemorrhage

 It happened late in the evening.
 'My father went upstairs, and a little later my mother saw him sitting on the stairs.
-He said he had a terrible headache.
+He said he had a severe headache.
 My mother worked in elderly care.
 She saw that something was wrong and called 112.
 He was still responsive.'
 The ambulance arrived quickly, and Martin's brother and sister, who lived nearby, were also there soon.
-They called Martin to tell him to come.
+They called Martin to tell him he needed to come.
 At first, it seemed not too bad, but in the hospital, he had the fatal brain hemorrhage.
 A scan of his father's head showed that an artery had burst.
-Further treatment was pointless.
+Treatment was no longer possible.
 'On the way, my brother had sent me messages, but I didn't see this coming.
 When I arrived and my brother shook his head, I knew enough.'

 His wish

 Martin's father had recorded his choice in the Donor Register.
-'Shortly before that, he had spoken to my mother about it.
+'Shortly before that, he had spoken about it with my mother.
 We supported it; it was his wish.'
 The local hospital had little experience with donation, Martin says.
 'But they guided us very well.
 We were given a family room next to my father's room, which was nice.'
 Meanwhile, the family had been informed and visitors arrived.
 'In the hospital, they said: let them come.
 That was super beautiful.'

 The brain death protocol